jedrichards/angularjs-handbook/README.md

 AngularJS services are singleton components.
 Only one instance is created by the framework and then supplied for every DI request.
 Service uses are typically:

 - Persist and share data between components
-- Provide an interface for loading and accessing that data
+- Provide an interface for loading and accessing that data sync/aysnc
-- Containers for reusable chunks of app logic
+- Containers for reusable chunks of app logic and functionality

 Services can receive DI just like any other component and can be registered on a module in a number of ways.

 #### module.service

-This is the simplest pattern, although naming one of a set of module service creation methods `service` was a confusing naming mistake.
-It allows registration of a service via a simple constructor function:
+This is the simplest pattern (although naming one of a set of module service creation methods `service` itself was a confusing naming mistake).
+It allows registration of a service via a constructor function:

 ```
 angular.module("app")